AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-238-->

 *  Merchants can now remove an end date for a scheduled update or delete and recreate an update.
-Previously, when an end date was removed, an entity remained scheduled for that time. {{ site.data.var.ee }} now removes the outdated update for removed rollback.
+Previously, when an end date was removed, an entity remained scheduled for that time.
+Adobe Commerce now removes the outdated update for removed rollback.

 <!--- ACP2E-149-->